 Morihei Ueshiba ( 1883 – 1969 )

-Whilst mainly living and practicing in the North West of England, he has trained in varies countries throughout Europe as well as Hombu Dojo (Tokyo).
+Whilst mainly living and practicing in the North West of England, he has trained in numerous countries throughout Europe as well as Hombu Dojo (Tokyo).

-Simon continues to study the art diligently and regularly accepts invitations to teach outside of his home dojo, where he endeavours to share experience spanning almost four decades of practice.
+He continues to study the art diligently and regularly accepts invitations to teach; endeavouring to share experience spanning four decades.